Dynflow/dynflow/pages/source/documentation/index.md

 The run method implements the main piece of work done by this action converting input into output.
 Input is immutable in this phase.
-It's the right place for all the steps which are likely to fail.
-Action may have side effects.
+It's the right place for all the steps which are likely to fail. ?Action may have side effects?.
 Local DB should not be accessed in this phase, see [Database and Transactions](#database-and-transactions)